-BILD2 is an introductory majors course on the physiology of animals and plants.
+BILD2 is an introductory majors course on plant and animal physiology.
 Lectures and reading focus on the ways in which a hierarchical organization of cells, tissues, and organs enables multicellular organisms to carry out the basis processes of life.

 ANNOUNCEMENTS